The BEST Waterproof Fitbits, Fitness Trackers and Swim Trackers

 Click the links below for more product information and tons of reviews.

 Polar M2oo – The M200 is a really cool watch for runners…. who also want to be able to get wet.
 It can go in the pool with you but it will not track swim metrics like some of its upscale cousins.
 It features heart rate tracking, GPS and a customized running program just for you.
+For a true multisport watch, try the V800, below.

 Polar V800 – Another Polar model, this one is endorsed by an Ironman Champion, so it must be good for swimming, biking, running and all around athletic training!
+It's basically taking the fitness tracker game to Beast Mode.

 High End Waterproof Fitness Trackers